How Does the Rainfall Behave in Bolivia? A Full Overview

 Spring

-In Bolivia, Spring occurs from 21st September to 20th December and it’s a wet season.
-In Spring, rainfall volume starts to rise to its maximum levels of the year.
-This happens across the whole country, meaning in the arid regions of the West, like the Center and the South it starts to rain again and in a quite significant amount.
+In Bolivia, spring occurs from September 21st to December 20th, *and it’s a wet season*.
+During spring, rainfall begins to increase towards its maximum annual levels.
+This occurs throughout the entire country, meaning that in the arid regions of the west, such as the Center and the South, rainfall resumes, often in considerable amounts.

-Additionally, in the East and the North of the country, where the Chiquitania region and the Amazonas lands are located, it rains even more and in some cases, tropical storms start to be common during these months.
+Additionally, in the east and north of the country, where the Chiquitania region and the Amazonian lands are located, rainfall increases further, and in some cases, tropical storms become common during these months.

 Summer

-Summer goes from 21st December to 20th March and it’s a wet season.
-At this time, particularly in January, the whole country will experience the most rainy days of the year.
-Very heavy and even risky rain and hail storms will be very common at this time in the arid regions of Bolivia, like the Altiplano and the rugged Center (where the foothill valleys of the Los Andes Mountains are located).
+Summer extends from December 21st to March 20th and is a wet season.
+At this time, particularly in January, *the entire country experiences the rainiest days of the year*.
+Very heavy and even dangerous rain and hailstorms are very common during this period in Bolivia’s arid regions, such as the Altiplano and the rugged Center (where the foothills of the Andes Mountains are located).

-Moreover, in the East and North of the country, it will rain a lot more, and tropical storms will be common, there will be some days in which it won’t stop raining for days in cities like Santa Cruz, Trinidad, and Cobija.
+Moreover, in the east and north of the country, rainfall increases further, and tropical storms become frequent.
+There will be days when it doesn’t stop raining for extended periods in cities like Santa Cruz, Trinidad, and Cobija.

 Fall

-In Bolivia, autumn happens from 21st March to 20th June and it’s a dry season.
-In fall, the rainfall starts to diminish a lot, to the point that in the arid Altiplanic regions of the country, it’ll stop raining.
-Also, in the tropical regions, the rain will be much less, so in no case, it’ll provoke floods or tropical storms that could last for days.
+In Bolivia, autumn occurs from March 21st to June 20th, *and it’s a dry season*.
+In fall, rainfall begins to decrease significantly, to the point that in the arid Altiplanic regions, it stops raining altogether.
+In the tropical regions, rainfall also lessens considerably, preventing floods or tropical storms that could last for days.

-Occasionally in the west of the country, some little hail or snow will happen and in the tropical east there will be several days with rain, but in both regions, the vast majority of days will be very sunny, colder, and dry.
+Occasionally, in the west of the country, some light hail or snow may occur, and in the tropical east, there will be several rainy days. *However, in both regions, the vast majority of days will be very sunny, cooler, and dry.*

 Winter

-In Bolivia, winter happens from 21st June to 20th August and it’s a dry season.
-This is the time in which the country will experience the least amount of rainfall of the whole year.
-In Altiplanic cold regions, in the center of the country and the Gran Chaco, almost no rain will be present, making these areas quite arid, but not to the point to call them deserts.
+In Bolivia, winter occurs from June 21st to August 20th, *and it’s a dry season*.
+This is the time when the country experiences the least amount of rainfall throughout the year.
+In the cold Altiplanic regions, the center of the country, and the Gran Chaco, *almost no rain will occur*, making these areas quite arid, but not to the point of being classified as deserts.

-Also, in the tropical East, the Amazonian North, and the Chiquitania region, the amount of rainfall will go even lower than in fall, reaching its lowest amount of the year.
-During winter, more than 95% of the days across the country will be very sunny and without any clouds in the sky.
+Also, in the tropical East, the Amazonian North, and the Chiquitania region, the amount of rainfall will decrease even further than in fall, reaching its lowest annual levels.
+During winter, over 95% of the days across the country will be very sunny, with clear skies.

 Conclusions:

-In this guide about the rainfall in Bolivia, you’ve seen that it rains much more at the end of the year, particularly from December to February in the whole country, with an average rainfall of 400-1,540mm.
-Moreover, in the middle of the year, from May to July, it rains a lot less, and in some regions it doesn’t rain at all, getting an average rainfall of 27-365mm.
+In this guide on rainfall in Bolivia, you’ve seen that precipitation is much higher at the end of the year, particularly from December to February, across the entire country, with average rainfall ranging from 400mm to 1,540mm.
+Furthermore, in the middle of the year, from May to July, rainfall decreases significantly, and in some regions, it doesn’t rain at all, with average rainfall ranging from 27mm to 365mm.

-You also saw that there are 6 distinct climates in the country, each of them with its rainfall pattern.
-The Altiplano, the foothill valleys of the Los Andes Mountains chain (Center of the country), and the Chaco region don’t receive too much rain the whole year, but they are quite arid with almost no rain in the middle of the year.
+You’ve also learned that there are six distinct climates in the country, each with its own rainfall pattern.
+The Altiplano, the foothills of the Andes Mountain range (Center of the country), and the Chaco region don’t receive much rain throughout the year, and they become quite arid with almost no rain during the middle of the year.

-On the other hand, the tropical East, the Amazonian North, and the Chiquitania region receive a lot of rain, huge amounts of it at the end of the year and still enough rain in the middle of it.
-You’ve also learned that La Paz, El Alto, Oruro, Potosí, Cochabamba, Sucre, and Tarija receive just enough rain to not be called arid cities.
-However, in Santa Cruz, Trinidad, and Cobija it rains a lot, as these cities are tropical or Amazonian.
+On the other hand, the tropical East, the Amazonian North, and the Chiquitania region receive substantial rainfall, with significant amounts at the end of the year and still considerable rainfall in the middle of the year.
+You’ve also learned that La Paz, El Alto, Oruro, Potosí, Cochabamba, Sucre, and Tarija receive just enough rain to avoid being classified as arid cities.
+However, in Santa Cruz, Trinidad, and Cobija, rainfall is abundant, as these cities are tropical or Amazonian.

-Finally, you’ve seen that there are 2 dry seasonal periods in the country, fall, and winter, which happen between June and September, and there are 2 wet seasons, spring and summer, which happen between October and March.
-Also, the ratio of rainfall between dry and wet seasons in the country is 1/5 for tropical and humid regions and 1/10 for arid or Altiplanic regions.
+Finally, you’ve seen that there are two dry seasonal periods in the country – fall and winter – which occur between June and September, and two wet seasons – spring and summer – which occur between October and March.
+The rainfall ratio between dry and wet seasons in the country is 1/5 for tropical and humid regions and 1/10 for arid or Altiplanic regions.

-We hope this information has helped you, and if you want to know everything about the climate in Bolivia, including the average rainfall for other locations and even more details, visit our definitive guide in the following direction: How is the climate in Bolivia?
+We hope this information has been helpful.
+If you’d like to learn everything about the climate in Bolivia, including average rainfall for other locations and even more details, please visit our definitive guide here: How is the climate in Bolivia?
 A full overview.

 Leave a Reply